 But for those of us who have not yet passed on, we are still fighting.
 We still struggle with bad habits, temptations, and vices.
 And it’s never easy, but it can be simple.
-On this day of celebration for the souls in heaven, let us be inspired to recommit ourselves to the imitation of Christ and His saints.
+In anticipation of this day of celebration for the souls in heaven, let us be inspired to recommit ourselves to the imitation of Christ and His saints.

 Here are five steps you can take to renew your efforts in your journey to sainthood today: